gengeomergence/GenArt/README.md

   this sketch uses bezier curves and perlin noise to generate symmetrical objects with bezier curves shooting out, not really sure how to explain it, best to experiment with it

+SeaCreatures:
+  generate perlin noise shapes that resemble life, specifically alien ocean life.
+Designed to look like infrared images taken from an ocean world somewhere in the cosmos.
+Almost completely generative